 - The ground temperature can be 80°F hotter than the air temperature.
 A ground temperature of 201°F was once measured in Death Valley.
 Ground temperature on the valley floor is about 40 percent higher than the surrounding air temperature. - The lowest temperature ever recorded on the valley floor was 15°F in 1913. - Higher elevations are cooler than the low valley.
-Temperatures drop 3° to 5°F with every 1,000 vertical feet. - Comfortable clothing that provides ample sun protection-along with a broad-rimmed hat to shield the face-are recommended in the summer months.
+Temperatures drop 3° to 5°F with every 1,000 vertical feet. - Comfortable clothing that provides ample sun protection-along with a broad-rimmed hat to shield the faceare recommended in the summer months.
 Make sure to wear a sturdy pair of walking shoes year-round! - On average, Death Valley is the hottest place in the world.
 July is characteristically the hottest month with an average temperature of 116°F.

-natural history, as well as orientation film Seeing Death Valley, narrated by Donald Sutherland; the film is shown every half hour.
+a well-stocked bookstore curated toward the natural and cultural history of the locale.
+The park features displays about its geology, climate, wildlife and natural history, as well as orientation film Seeing Death Valley, narrated by Donald Sutherland; the film is shown every half hour, with the last screening at 4:00 P.M.